A regional structure to develop a local presence combined with a high level of technical expertise.

-In 2009, he was appointed head of French military relations and sales.
-Currently, his main activity is industrial support for the engines component of the French Air Force E3F (AWACS) fleet maintenance program.
+In November 2018, he was appointed Director of French military relations and sales at Air France Industries KLM Engineering and Maintenance.
+Currently, his main activity is industrial support for the airframe, engines and components of the French Air Force E3F (AWACS) fleet maintenance program.

 Trained in geodesy and business administration, Romain Helmer started out in 1989 at KLM Aerocarto, where he fulfilled several functions before joining KLM E&M in 1996 as a business analyst.

 He held a number of positions of responsibility within the Dutch MRO and its subsidiaries, including Line Maintenance Manager, Scheduling Manager, Maintenance Manager at KLM UK and Hangar Production Manager.

 In 2012, he was appointed Managing Director of EPCOR, a position he has occupied to date.